DataFire/Integrations/integrations/generated/azure_datafactory/README.md

 ### DatasetResource
 * DatasetResource `object`: Dataset resource type.
   * properties **required** `object`: The Azure Data Factory nested object which identifies data within different data stores, such as tables, files, folders, and documents.
+    * annotations `array`: List of tags that can be used for describing the Dataset.
+      * items `object`
     * description `string`: Dataset description.
     * linkedServiceName **required** `object`: Linked service reference type.
+      * parameters `object`: An object mapping parameter names to argument values.
       * referenceName **required** `string`: Reference LinkedService name.
       * type **required** `string` (values: LinkedServiceReference): Linked service reference type.
     * parameters `object`: Definition of all parameters for an entity.